Introduction to Mortgage Affordability

 How Is Mortgage Affordability Calculated?

-Another important affordability rule is the “stress test” rule.
-This rule requires lenders to assess whether a borrower would still be able to make mortgage payments if interest rates were to rise.
+Another important affordability rule is the stress test rule.
+This requires lenders to assess whether a borrower would still be able to make mortgage payments if interest rates were to rise.
 Lenders must use a higher interest rate than the one the borrower has applied for in their stress test calculations.
-This helps to ensure that borrowers are not approved for mortgages that they would struggle to repay if interest rates were to go up.
+Definition: A stress test is a calculation used by lenders to check if you could still afford your mortgage repayments if interest rates increased.
+The strict “stress test” rule for certain mortgages has been removed, allowing lenders more flexibility in assessing affordability.
+This change means that, especially for longer fixed-rate mortgages, borrowers may be able to access larger loans than before.

 How much can you borrow for a mortgage?

 UK mortgage affordability rules determine the amount you can borrow for a mortgage.
 The amount you can borrow can vary depending on the lender and your financial situation.
 Lenders have the freedom to determine affordability in their own way as long as it is fair for the consumer.
 This means that different lenders may have different processes and may offer different borrowing limits.
-As a general guideline, most borrowers can expect to be able to borrow up to 4.5 times their annual income.
-However, if you have a strong financial profile, you can borrow up to 5.5 times your income.
-For example, if your income is £60,000, you may be able to borrow between £270,000 to £330,000.

 Factors affecting affordability